Scientific Name

 How to Grow and Care

 Lithops are very slow-growing, small plants, making them ideal as houseplants (once you get the hang of their watering schedule).
 Older plants form attractive clumps of "pebbles" in their pots, which are highly prized.
-In general, plants should only be repotted if there are cultural problems (soggy soil) or the plant has outgrown its dish container, which will only happen every several years.
+In general, plants should only be repotted if there are cultural problems, such as soggy soil, or if the plant has outgrown its container, which typically happens every few years.

 See more at How to Grow and Care for Lithops.